Fauci: US could soon give 1 million vaccinations a day

 The U.S. could soon be giving at least a million COVID-19 vaccinations a day despite the sluggish start, Dr. Anthony Fauci said Tuesday, even as he warned of a dangerous next few weeks as the coronavirus surges.

-The slow pace is frustrating health officials and a desperate public alike, with about a third of the first supplies shipped to states over the past few weeks used as of Tuesday morning.
+The slow pace is frustrating health officials and a desperate public alike, with only about a third of the first supplies shipped to states used as of Tuesday morning, just over three weeks into the vaccination campaign.

-“Anytime you start a big program, there’s always glitches.
+“Any time you start a big program, there’s always glitches.
 I think the glitches have been worked out,” the nation’s top infectious disease expert told The Associated Press.

-Vaccinations only began on Dec.
-14 and already had begun speeding up, reaching roughly half a million injections a day recently, he pointed out.
+Vaccinations have already begun speeding up, reaching roughly half a million injections a day, he pointed out.

-Now with the holidays over, “once you get rolling and get some momentum, I think we can achieve one million a day or even more,” Fauci said.
-He called President-elect Joe Biden’s goal of 100 million vaccinations in 100 days “a very realistic, important, achievable goal.”
+Now, with the holidays over, “once you get rolling and get some momentum, I think we can achieve 1 million a day or even more,” Fauci said.
+He called President-elect Joe Biden’s goal of 100 million vaccinations in his first 100 days “a very realistic, important, achievable goal.”

 It’s an optimistic prediction considering the logistical hurdles facing states and counties as they struggle to administer rationed vaccine supplies amid rising COVID-19 hospitalizations.
-Fauci pointed to California’s swamped hospitals “as well as exhausted personnel” even before holiday travel.
+Fauci pointed to California’s swamped hospitals and exhausted workers even before holiday travel and family gatherings added fuel to the outbreak.

+Fauci estimated that between 70% and 85% of the U.S. population will need to be vaccinated to achieve “herd immunity,” meaning enough people are protected that it’s difficult for the virus to continue spreading.
+That translates to as many as 280 million people.

+He said he is hoping to achieve that by the start of next fall.

-The coronavirus has killed more than 356,000 Americans, and the next few weeks could bring another jump in infections nationally that “could make matters even worse,” he said.
+The coronavirus has killed more than 356,000 Americans, and the next few weeks could bring another jump in infections nationally that “could make matters even worse,” Fauci said.

 The Trump administration had promised to provide states enough vaccine for 20 million people in December, and fell short even as states struggled with their role — getting shots into people’s arms, starting mostly with health care workers and nursing home residents.

-According to the Centers for Disease Control and Prevention, roughly 4.8 million doses of more than 17 million delivered had been used by Tuesday morning — likely an undercount due to delays in reporting but still far fewer than experts had hoped.
+According to the Centers for Disease Control and Prevention, roughly 4.8 million doses of more than 17 million delivered had been used by Tuesday morning.
+That is probably an undercount because of delays in reporting, but it is far fewer than experts had hoped.

-Still, Fauci pointed to a celebrated moment in history to back up his projection of ramped-up inoculations: In 1947, New York City vaccinated more than 6 million people against a smallpox outbreak in less than a month — and “one of them was me as a 6-year-old boy who got vaccinated.”
+Still, Fauci pointed to a celebrated moment in history to back up his projection of ramped-up inoculations: In 1947, New York City vaccinated more than 6 million people against a smallpox outbreak in less than a month — and “one of them was me as a 6-year-old boy.”

 If a single city could do such mass vaccinations in weeks, “this is not something that is far-fetched” for an entire country, he said.
 “You can use school auditoriums, you can use stadiums.
 You can really ramp up the contribution of pharmacies.”

-At that stepped-up pace, the country could see an impact of vaccinations on infections as early as spring — and hopefully by early fall, “you could start thinking about returning to some degree of normality,” Fauci said.
+At that stepped-up pace, the country could see an impact on infections as early as spring — and hopefully by early fall, “you could start thinking about returning to some degree of normality,” Fauci said.

+Amid mounting frustration over the slow vaccine rollout, governors and other politicians are talking tough and in some cases proposing to bend the rules to get people vaccinated more quickly.
+Health care workers and nursing home patients are still getting priority in most places.

+New York Gov. Andrew Cuomo threatened to fine hospitals that don’t use their vaccine allotments fast enough, saying: “Move it quickly.
+We’re serious.”

 There’s no sign yet that a more contagious variant of the coronavirus first found in Britain — which forced England into another national lockdown on Tuesday — will outwit the vaccines.
 Fauci’s colleagues at the National Institutes of Health are doing their own testing to be sure, just as vaccine manufacturers are.